scottwis/qhycfw3_usb/README.md

 running in USB mode.
 This enables you to control the filter wheel from [The SkyX Pro](http://www.bisque.com/sc/pages/TheSkyX-Professional-Edition.aspx).

-The built-in TSX driver for the filtwheel only works when tethered to a QHY camera, and then appears to only work when run on Windows under ASCOM.
+The built-in TSX driver for the filter wheel only works when tethered to a QHY camera, and then appears to only work when run on Windows under ASCOM.
 See [here](http://www.bisque.com/sc/forums/t/35821.aspx) for details.